usdot-jpo-ode/jpo-ode/docs/Architecture.md

 disparate data sources to software applications that have placed data subscription requests to the ODE.
-On the other direction, the ODE can accept data from CV applications and broadcast them to field devices through Road Side Units (RSU) and the Situational Data Exchange (SDX) which in turn will transmit the data to Sirius XM satellites for delivery to the connected vehicles in the field.
+On the other direction, the ODE can accept data from CV applications and broadcast them to field devices through Road Side Units (RSU)s and the Situational Data Exchange (SDX) which in turn will transmit the data to Sirius XM satellites for delivery to the connected vehicles in the field.